ionides/531w21/index.md

 ## Using the Great Lakes cluster

-* [Introctory notes](greatlakes/index.html) for using our class account on the greatlakes cluster.
+* [Introductory notes](greatlakes/index.html) for using our class account on the greatlakes cluster.
 This is optional but may be helpful for your final project.

 * If you are already familiar with using R on Great Lakes, all you need to know is the class account: ```stats531w21_class```.